ChrisHuie/WebDevWorkshop/README.md

 #### Please set up the following:

-* We will be using an online text editor for this workshop.
-You can sign up here: [https://repl.it/](https://repl.it/)
+* I will be using an onlone editor called [Codepen](https://codepen.io/) but Atom, Sublime, and other text editors are ok